-Elance offers clients an optional 1099 service for clients who want Elance to file corresponding tax forms on their behalf.
-When requested, Elance will collect the Taxpayer Identification Number (TIN) from any freelancer who is a “U.S. Person” by requesting the freelancer to fill out and submit the W-9 Request for Taxpayer Identification Number and Certification online.
+Elance offers Clients an optional 1099 service.
+In order to process and deliver 1099 forms to Freelancers at the end of the year, Elance will collect the Taxpayer Identification Number (TIN) from any Freelancer who is a “US Person” by requesting the Freelancer to complete and submit the W-9 Request for Taxpayer Identification Number and Certification online.

 You need to submit the W-9 form if all of the following apply to you: